-- 1. Appeals must be filed with the Superintendent, who will consider the appeal. - 2.
-The Superintendent shall notify the other party in writing of the appeal and will allow both parties to submit a written statement in support of, or challenging, the determination of the decision maker. - 3.
-The Superintendent shall conduct an impartial review of the appeal, including consideration of the written record of the matter, and may consult with legal counsel or other school district officials in making their decision. - 4.
-The Superintendent shall issue a written decision describing the result of the appeal and rationale for the result, and provide the written decision simultaneously to the parties.
-The decision will either deny the appeal; grant the appeal and remand to the decision maker for further consideration; or grant the appeal by revising the disciplinary or other action(s).
+1. Appeals must be filed with the Superintendent, who will consider the appeal.

+439 2.
+The Superintendent shall conduct an impartial review of the appeal, including consideration of the 440 written record of the matter, and may consult with legal counsel or other school district officials in 441 making their decision.

+3. The Superintendent shall issue a written decision describing the result of the appeal and rationale for the result, and provide the written decision simultaneously to the parties.
+The decision will either deny the appeal; grant the appeal and remand to the decision maker for further consideration; or grant the appeal by revising the disciplinary action(s).